Dog-Friendly Port Fairy: Visiting Port Fairy with a Dog

 We stayed in a Studio Cabin (which was very comfortable and ideal for a couple).
 Pets are also allowed in the Villa Cabins, Superior Ensuite Cabins, Standard Ensuite Cabins and Budget Ensuite Cabins.
 The park also has its own off-leash area and dog playground – it’s an extra dog-friendly caravan park!

-Pets are also allowed year round at the Southcombe Caravan Park, Gardens Caravan Park and Port Fairy Holiday Park.
-Note that seasonal restrictions apply at the BIG4 Port Fairy Holiday park.
+Pets are also allowed year round at the Southcombe Caravan Park and Gardens Caravan Park.
+(Check out my guide to caravan parks along the Great Ocean Road that allow pets year-round.)
+Note that seasonal restrictions apply at the Port Fairy Holiday Park and BIG4 Port Fairy Holiday Park.

 Head Next To